 The Great Barrier Reef is an epicentre for scuba diving activities.
 From avid scuba enthusiasts to those trying scuba diving for the first time.
 The calm shallow lagoons, clear waters and sheltered areas of the Barrier Reef create ideal conditions for some of the worlds very best scuba diving.

 How will you experience the Great Barrier Reef on our day tour?

 - 6 hrs on the Reef at 2 great locations

 - Marine biology snorkel tour

 Go snorkelling with our knowledgeable Marine Biologist.

 Or some deep water fish coming into the shallow coral lagoons and lining up to have their teeth cleaned with a visit to a Cleaner Fish station.

-Did you know that much of director James Camerson’s inspiration for the background scenery of his other-universe animation was inspired by reef organisms?
+Much of director James Cameron’s inspiration for the background scenery of his other-universe animation Avatar, was inspired by reef organisms?

 Great Barrier Reef Tours

 There are many different ways to see the Great Barrier Reef.
 From day tours, liveaboard trips, scenic flights to amazing islands the list is never-ending!
 The most desirable areas of pristine coral are the Outer Great Barrier Reefs.